Flashman2000/IronSDK_2020/README.md

 ## Project Status:
 First version of our compeition ready SDK.
 Future improvements will be made.
 # IronSDK
-The **beta** branch.... name kinda says it.
-This is the beta testing branch.
-Code in here usually isn't fully developed and may or may not be unstable.
-Beware.
+The **master** branch.
+Code in here is usually fully tested and functional, and won't make things blow up (usually).

 ## Project Status:
 **Waiting for World's hardware changes (Worlds was cancelled, this is the final level of development on this project)**